mohitjain/mohitjain/_posts/2013-01-06-routers-in-backbone-js-learning-backbone-js.md

 ## Defining a router

-A simple Name spaced model, collection, views and a new one router.
+A simple Name spaced model, collection, views, and a new one router.
 So lets define a router ie:

 {% highlight javascript %}